 The static password is the most common authentication method and the least secure.
-If "qwerty" is always your password, it's time for a change.
+If "qwerty" is always your password, it's time to change.

 Why is a one-time password safe?

-This prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.
+The OTP feature prevents some forms of identity theft by making sure that a captured username/password pair cannot be used a second time.

-Typically the users logon name stays the same, and the one-time password changes with each login.
+Typically the user's login name stays the same, and the one-time password changes with each login.

-One-time passwords are a form of so-called strong authentication, providing much better protection to eBanking, corporate networks and other systems containing sensitive data.
+One-time passwords (aka One-time passcodes) are a form of strong authentication, providing much better protection to eBanking, corporate networks, and other systems containing sensitive data.

-Authentication answers the question: "Are you indeed Mr or Mrs X?"
+Authentication answers the question: "Are you indeed Mr or Mrs/en/markets/digital-identity-and-security/banking-payment/digital-banking/passkeys-for-financial-institutions X?"

-Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing throughout the world.
+Although this authentication method is convenient, it is not secure because online identity theft – using phishing, keyboard logging, man-in-the-middle attacks, and other practices – is increasing worldwide.

-Strong authentication systems address the limitations of static passwords by incorporating an additional security credential, for example, a temporary one-time password (OTP), to protect network access and end-users' digital identities.
+Robust authentication systems address the limitations of static passwords by incorporating an additional security credential, such as a temporary one-time password (OTP), to protect network access and end-users' digital identities.

-This adds an extra level of protection and makes it more challenging to access unauthorized information, networks or online accounts.
+This feature adds extra protection and makes it more challenging to access unauthorized information, networks, or online accounts.

-Time-based One-Time Password (TOTP) changes after a set period of time, such as 60 seconds for example.
+Time-based One-Time Password (TOTP) changes after a set period, such as 60 seconds.

 How are one-time passwords created?

-One-time passwords can be generated in several ways, and each one has trade-offs in terms of security, convenience, cost, and accuracy.
+One-time passwords can be generated in several ways, each with security, convenience, cost, and accuracy trade-offs.

-Simple methods such as transaction numbers lists and grid cards can provide a set of one-time passwords.
+Simple methods such as transaction number lists and grid cards can provide a set of one-time passwords.

 These methods offer low investment costs but are slow, difficult to maintain, easy to replicate and share, and require the users to keep track of where they are in the list of passwords.

-A more convenient way for users is to use an OTP security token which is a hardware device capable of generating one-time passwords.
+A more convenient way for users is to use an OTP token, a hardware device capable of generating one-time passwords.

 Some of these devices are PIN-protected, offering an additional level of security.